 Rotate the vase as you work to fill it with pebbles so that your bulb stays centered in the vase, and to hide as many of the roots as you can.
 You can also gently shake the vase so the pebbles will settle evenly.

-So, when you fill it up, ensure the bulb is completely above the water line, or it will only rot.
-And take it from someone who has made this mistake before, a rotting amaryllis bulb does NOT smell good.
+The trick to successfully growing amaryllis in water is to make sure the bulb never touches the water, or it will only rot.
+Take it from someone who has made this mistake before, a rotting bulb does NOT smell good.
 (GAG!)

-How To Care For Amaryllis Bulbs In Water
+Tips For Growing Amaryllis In Water

-- Keep an eye on the water level to make sure it doesn’t evaporate completely, you never want the roots to dry out.
+- Keep an eye on the water to make sure it doesn’t evaporate completely, you never want the roots to dry out.

 - Try to maintain the water level so it stays just below the bottom of the bulb at all times.
-Remember, if the bulb is ever left sitting in water, it will rot.
+Remember, if the bulb is ever sitting in water, it will rot.

 - When your amaryllis starts to bloom, the flower spike will grow quickly.
-They tend to reach towards the light, so turn the vase every day in order to keep it growing straight.
+They tend to reach towards the light, so turn the vase every day to keep it growing straight.
 You could also add a grow light.

 The Downside Of Forcing Amaryllis Bulbs In Water